laszlocph/website/_posts/2017-07-25-Gitlab-take-two-dynamic-environments .md

 #### Host based routing

-While the .gitlab-ci.yml supports variables, there is a limitation that prevented me from doing the bare minimum for the dynamic environments - just launching a new environment on its own port; I had to set up proper host based routing for the environments in Rancher because of a [limitation](https://docs.gitlab.com/ce/ci/environments.html#limitations) in the usage of Gitlab variables.
+While the .gitlab-ci.yml supports variables, there is a [limitation](https://docs.gitlab.com/ce/ci/environments.html#limitations){:target="_blank"} that prevented me from doing the bare minimum for the dynamic environments - just launching a new environment on its own port; I had to set up proper host based routing for the environments in Rancher.

-It's not the end of the world as instead of URLs like http://laszlo.cloud:xxxx I have now easy to remember URLs in the form of
+It's not the end of the world as instead of URLs like http://laszlo.cloud:xxxx I have now easy to remember URLs like

 >http://&lt;&lt;branchname&gt;&gt;.laszlo.cloud

 It looks pretty cool.

 For that, I used Traefik, a modern reverse proxy where all my Rancher services automatically register.
-All I had to do is to deploy Traefik from the Rancher service catalog and set a few labels as described [here](http://rancher.com/traefik-active-load-balancer-on-rancher/).
+All I had to do is to deploy Traefik from the Rancher service catalog and set a few labels as described [here](http://rancher.com/traefik-active-load-balancer-on-rancher/){:target="_blank"}.

 #### Closing thoughts